Detention of vulnerable applicants

 The law prohibits the detention of vulnerable applicants.
 The Reception Regulations provide that “whenever the vulnerability of an applicant is ascertained, no detention order shall be issued or, if such an order has already been issued, it shall be revoked with immediate effect”.[1]
 However, in practice, detention of vulnerable persons continues.

-In early 2022 a specific area in Safi Barracks was designated as a space for detaining children pending their age assessments.
-No information is available on the layout of this space or on activities/services organised therein (if at all), as access to UNHCR and NGOs is prohibited.
+In early 2022, a specific area in Safi Barracks was designated as a space for detaining children pending their age assessments.
+No information is available on the layout of this space or on activities/services organised therein (if at all), as access to UNHCR and NGOs remained prohibited throughout 2023.

 In J.B. and Others v.
-Malta filed in February 2023, the six minors applicants complain that they have been detained with adults in the so-called China House since their arrival on 18 November 2022.
-AWAS was not aware of their existence before they were referred by aditus foundation in January 2023 despite a decision of the Immigration Appeals Board, dated 6 December 2022, confirming the detention of the minors but ordering the PIO to refer these applicants to AWAS[9].
+Malta filed in February 2023, the six minor applicants complain that they were detained with adults in China House since their arrival on 18 November 2022.
+AWAS was not aware of their existence before they were referred by aditus foundation in January 2023, despite a decision of the Immigration Appeals Board, dated 6 December 2022, confirming the detention of the minors but ordering the PIO to refer these applicants to AWAS[8].
 On 12 January 2023, the ECtHR issued an interim measure ordering Malta to ensure that the six applicants are provided “with conditions that are compatible with Article 3 of the Convention and with their status as unaccompanied minors”.
-The case is still pending at the time of writing, The applicants complain of their detention conditions, their age assessment procedure and the unlawfulness of their detention under both the Prevention of Disease Ordinance and the the Reception Regulations.[10]
+The case is still pending at the time of writing.
+The applicants complain of their detention conditions, their age assessment procedure and the unlawfulness of their detention under both the Prevention of Disease Ordinance and the Reception Regulations.[9]

-The Immigration Appeals Board has ordered the released of several minor applicants pending their age assessment procedure,[11] however, this should not be interpreted as a set case law since the Board regularly confirms the detention of minor applicants (see Judicial review of detention).
+In 2022 and 2023, the Immigration Appeals Board has ordered the release of several minor applicants pending their age assessment procedure.[10]
+Full statistics are however not available. (see Judicial review of detention).

 [1] Regulation 14(3) of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.